Good instructional design requires focusing on three things:

-When teaching materials are pepared, especially online materials, several questions need to be addressed by the instructor: “Will the online instruction replace face-to-face teaching or will it be used in a blended approach?”; “What is expected of the learner-users and how will the instructor know that it has been done?”; “Will the design require the learners to do more than memorize text facts?”; “Are the materials reasonable and can the online instruction be done in a reasonable period of time?”.
-Some TTS Tips & Tricks sheets which address these questions are available on our Resources for Teaching page.
+When teaching materials are prepared, especially online materials, several questions need to be addressed by the instructor: “Will the online instruction replace face-to-face teaching or will it be used in a blended approach?”; “What is expected of the learner-users and how will the instructor know that it has been done?”; “Will the design require the learners to do more than memorize text facts?”; “Are the materials reasonable and can the online instruction be done in a reasonable period of time?”.
+Some "How Do I...? sheets which address these questions are available on our How Do I... page.

 For the most part, student assessment will require that the instructor write examination questions that test the learning objectives.
-Very thorough manuals to guide the writing of multiple choice questions are available from the National Board of Medical Examiners.
-Both the entire guide for Constructing Written Test Questions for the Basic and Clinical Sciences as well as Sample Appendices are available online and downloadable.
+Download an independent learning module on how to design good multiple choice questions.
+Very thorough manuals to guide the writing of multiple choice questions are available, and downloadable, from the National Board of Medical Examiners.